Wapato, Washington: Japanese and African American residents

 As early as 1905, many Japanese people also began to migrate to the city, mainly from Hawaii.
 From 1916 to 1918, "Japanese Town" developed along present-day West 2nd Street.
 With more than 1,000 Japanese then living in the Yakima Valley, the community soon became a center of Washington's Japanese population, second only to Seattle.
 The Yakima Buddhist Bussei Kaikan (1936–1941), on West 2nd Street, was an architecturally noteworthy building built by members of the congregation.

-A mob including police attacked dozens of African Americans at a railroad camp in Wapato July 9, 1938.
+A mob including police attacked dozens of African Americans at a railroad camp in Wapato on July 9, 1938.
 African American residents in town were also driven out.
 After World War II broke out, Wapato's Japanese language school (which had about 200 students) and several Japanese residences were burned by arsonists.
-Roosevelt's Executive Order 9066 forced the Japanese to evacuate from Wapato in 1942, when many residents were sent to internment camps.
+Executive Order 9066 forced the Japanese to evacuate from Wapato in 1942 and many residents were sent to internment camps.